Features Overview¶

 Definition extraction with unformat¶

 The unformat query parameter accepts a parse pattern string to extract structured values from a rule's cprmv:definition literal.
-When supplied, the format is forced to cprmv-json and the parsed named fields are merged into the response alongside the full rule data:
+The parsed named fields are added as triples on the rule and merged into the response.
+As of v0.4.1 this works with any output format (not only cprmv-json):

 This enables structured extraction of domain values (e.g. income limits, thresholds) directly from natural-language rule definitions without additional post-processing.